mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

    they define explicitly on the device or resource pool.
 The objective is to reduce the duplication and overall footprint of `ResourceSlices`.

 The implementation of these concepts requires several changes to the ResourceSlice API:

-1. It introduces three new fields on the `ResourceSliceSpec`.
-First, `CapacityPools` defines a list of `CapacityPools`, each of which defines a set of capacities that devices can draw from. `CapacityPoolMixins`, `DeviceMixins`, and `DeviceCapacityConsumptionMixins` defines mixins for capacity pools and devices.
+1. It introduces four new fields on the `ResourceSliceSpec`.
+First, `CapacityPools` defines a list of `CapacityPools`, each of which defines a set of capacities that devices can draw from. `CapacityPoolMixins`, `DeviceMixins`, and `DeviceCapacityConsumptionMixins` define mixins for capacity pools and devices.

-1. The `SharedCapacityPools` field is a list of named `CapacityPool`s.
+1. The `CapacityPools` field is a list of named `CapacityPool`s.
 Each defines a set of capacities that is available for devices.
 This makes it possible to define overlapping partitions of devices, while still making sure that no device can be allocated if the necessary capacity is not available.
 A `CapacityPool`